 The pupil premium can, for some schools, amount to a large amount of money, the spending and effect of which schools must report.
-The Department for Education's policy detail on raising the achievement of disadvantaged children through the pupil premium can be viewed here.
+The Department for Education's policy details raising the achievement of disadvantaged children through the pupil premium.

 The School Information (England) (Amendment) Regulations 2012 impose a duty on maintained schools to publish information in regards to the pupil premium.
 Schools must publish their pupil premium strategy on the website with the following details: